Robert Campin

 Featured:

-By the end of the 19th century it became clear, however, that van Eyck was preceded by an artist who painted the Mérode Altarpiece .
-Dated to about 1428, the altarpiece (now in the Cloisters of the Metropolitan Museum) is permeated with loving attention to details and spirit of bourgeois materialism.
-Another panels in a similar manner, supposed to come from the Château of Flémalle, are now exhibited in Frankfurt am Main.
-It was assumed that these works belong to one Master of Flémalle whose identity at that time could not be established.
+By the end of the 19th century it became clear, however, that Van Eyck was the contemporary of an artist who painted a number of works, including the Mérode Altarpiece.
+Dated to about 1428, the altarpiece (now in the Cloisters of the Metropolitan Museum) is permeated with loving attention to details and realism.
+Three other panels in a similar manner, supposed to come from the so-called abbey of Flémalle (it has been established that there was, in fact, no such abbey), are now in Frankfurt.
+It was argued that these works belong to one "Master of Flémalle", whose identity at that time could not be established.

-Unless indicated otherwise, the text in this article is either based on Wikipedia article "Robert Campin" or another language Wikipedia page thereof used under the terms of the GNU Free Documentation License; or on original research by Jahsonic and friends.
+Unless indicated otherwise, the text in this article is either based on Wikipedia article "Robert Campin" or another language Wikipedia page thereof used under the terms of the GNU Free Documentation License; or on research by Jahsonic and friends.
 See Art and Popular Culture's copyright notice.

 Personal tools